 Visit Jacek Ludwig Scarso’s CV.

-My work is a playful depiction of human fragility and absurdity.
+I approach my work as the “orchestration of experiences”.
+I like to explore a playful depiction of human fragility and absurdity.
 My performance background has instilled in me a fascination for the composition of bodies in time and space: dramatic and visceral, these bodies are parts of complex stories told in stark minimal settings.
 I thrive on theatricality.
 I seek outlandish performative actions, twisted plotlines, tragicomic characters, absurd themes and an unmitigated voyeurism from the point of view of the spectator.
 I also thrive in ambiguity – hybrid ideas from often contrasting fields, like science, religion, sexuality and art itself.
 Theatricality and ambiguity are present in all my work and drive my creative process, stretched across the mediums of live performance, written word, voice, photography, video, and installation.